has been Artist Manager at Karsten Witt Musik Management since April 2017, focusing on vocal music and opera.

 Katrin is working for Karsten Witt Musik Management since 2012.

-was born in Zurich and grew up in Taipei and Vienna.
+Xenia Groh-Hu was born in Zürich and brought up in Taipei and Vienna.
 She studied Musicology (in combination with Theatre, Sinology and Business Administration) at the University of Vienna, piano at the Conservatory of Music in Vienna and attended several cultural management courses.
+She has given lectures and workshops on traditional and contemporary Chinese music and worked as a translator for cultural institutions and projects from 1992.

 was born in Siegen and spent several of her childhood years in Africa and South America.
 She began to study piano and when she entered school, later extending this to become a freelance organist, also taking courses in church music throughout her youth.